oneforawe/config-repo/notes/ideas.md

 ## more immediate

+To search for `TODO` items in the code, execute the following at the root directory `~/.config-files`:

+`grep -r 'TODO' .`

 Consider: package-managers (homebrew, conda, pip, apt); packages (including environment managers, etc); automating more settings and configurations (some usually done by GUI); recovery; further automation of backup procedures.